 Two places that I would love to visit are Disneyland Paris and Versailles, both of which have Christmas decorations and/or events for the holidays!

-Most of the photos on this page were captured with the fantastic Fuji X100, the best compact and lightweight travel camera with a 24.3 MP APS-C sensor.
+Fuji X100 – Most of the photos on this page were captured with this compact and lightweight travel camera with a large 24.3 MP APS-C sensor.
 A few were taken with an iPhone.
-All photos were edited with Adobe Lightroom.
-Read more about my photography equipment here.

 If you found this article helpful, please pin, share or leave a comment below!
 Thank you and I hope you have an amazing trip there if you have one planned! ❤️